23 Dec The Truth About Chemical Peels

 What should I expect after a chemical peel?

-After a superficial chemical peel, there may be temporary redness and discomfort, which lasts for 1-2 days at the most.
+After a superficial chemical peel, there may be temporary redness and discomfort, which lasts for 1-3 days typically.
 There may also be very transient skin sensitivity, especially to acids or exfoliating skincare.
 You can resume your skincare and makeup after a superficial chemical peel.

 Do I need special skincare after a chemical peel?